harvard-lil/perma-extension/doc/popup/components/AppHeader.md

 - `tab-url`: Url of the current tab.
 - `tab-title`: Title of the current tab.

+Note:
+- Singleton pattern is enforced.
+Only 1 element of this type can be present in a given document.

 **Kind**: static class of [<code>popup/components/IntroHeader</code>](#module_popup/components/IntroHeader)

 * [.AppHeader](#module_popup/components/IntroHeader.AppHeader)